 The Portrait Gallery offers America's collection of portraits, including famous presidential portraits, Western art, folk art, Civil War portraits, impressionistic portraits, federal portraits, special exhibitions, and contemporary portraiture.

-And one of the great things about the National Portrait Gallery is that being part of the Smithsonian system, it is free!
+And one of the great things about the National Portrait Gallery is that since it's part of the Smithsonian system, it is free!

-The National Portrait Gallery's Presidential Portraits are a must-see for history buffs and is a great place to take the kids for an up close and personal view of the Presidents of the United States.
+The National Portrait Gallery's Presidential Portraits are a must-see for history buffs.
+It is a great place to take the kids for an up-close and personal view of the presidents of the United States.

 The presidents of the United States are presented in both formal and casual styles.
 As you enter the gallery, you are met with a formidable George Washington, whose large portrait portrays him with grace and dignity.
 A nearby portrait of Martha Washington depicts a kindly, rosy-cheeked first lady that only makes you wish the portrait had been completed.

 Rembrandt Peale painted another portrait of George Washington that is on display in the same gallery.
 Amazingly, the artist was only 17 at the sitting and so nervous that he begged the presence of his father, Charles Wilson Peale, a renowned artist of his day.